TeenLife

 Research in Science and Engineering (RISE): Academically accomplished current juniors conduct university-level research in state-of-the-art laboratories and gain valuable insight into the scientific process.
 Six weeks.
 Residential or commuter.

-Academic Immersion (AIM): Current sophomores and juniors focus intensively on one subject combining classroom work with experiential learning activities.
-Topics for 2024: Introduction to Experimental Psychology, Introduction to Medicine, Business, and Creative Writing.
+Academic Immersion (AIM): Current sophomores and juniors focus intensively on one subject, combining classroom work with experiential learning activities.
+Topics may include: Introduction to Experimental Psychology, Introduction to Medicine, Business, and Creative Writing.
 Three weeks.
 Residential or commuter.

 Summer Challenge: Current freshmen, sophomores, and juniors select two non-credit BU seminars that include lectures, discussions, project-based assignments, and field trips.
 Two weeks.
-Residential or online.
+Residential or commuter.